-The mission of the District, as established by the Board of Directors, is to manage its natural resources in a sustainable manner and to provide its customers with reliable, high-quality water at a reasonable price.
+The mission of the District, as established by the Board of Directors, is to manage "the lands, water, and facilities in our trust to provide reliable, high-quality water and adapt and sustain these precious resources for the future.".
 The Board communicates its direction, or its philosophy, toward fulfilling this mission by developing and periodically reviewing its values and goals, and creating and updating various policies and procedures to ensure that the District's customers and the public are treated in a fair and consistent manner.
-In most instances, policy is established by at least a majority vote of the Board, and a decision of the majority of the Board generally binds the District to a given course of action.
+In most instances, policy is established by an affirmative vote of a majority of the members of the Board.
 However, some circumstances may necessitate the approval of a supermajority of the Board.
 The District's General Counsel will advise the Board of the approval requirements necessary to bind the Board to a given course of action.

-Current District values and goals are listed below:
+Current District values and goals developed as part of the 2024-2028 Strategic Plan are listed below: